stackhpc/ansible-collection-pulp/roles/pulp_distribution/README.md

           repository: ubuntu-focal-security
           version: 2
           state: present
-        # Distribute the same publication as the ubuntu-focal distribution.
+        # Distribute the same publication as the ubuntu-focal distribution with a content guard.
         - name: ubuntu-focal-production
           base_path: ubuntu-focal-production
           distribution: ubuntu-focal
+          content_guard: secure-content-guard
           state: present
       pulp_distribution_rpm:
         # Distribute the latest version of the centos-baseos repository.